Climate Emergency Fundamentals (SCQF level 9) CPD Award

 Where can I study my course?

 - This fully online course can be studied from anywhere in the world.
-You will be enrolled and supported by staff at UHI Outer Hebrides
+You will be enrolled and supported by staff at UHI North, West and Hebrides

 For information on costs of this course please contact the campus where you wish to study.